marcellus-ku-238/lx-blade-components/documentation/switch.md

 # Switch component
-This component give you html for button for your project.
+This component give you html for switch for your project.

-You just need to copy below tag and paste at place you want to show button,
+You just need to copy below tag and paste at place you want to show switch,

 ```bash
 <x-lx.buttons.switch />